-If you want to determine the number of gears on your road bike, all you need to do is multiply the number of cassette cogs by the number of chain rings.
+If you want to determine the number of gears on your two-wheeler, all you need to do is multiply the number of cassette cogs by the number of chain rings.

 This number of gears is common on most entry-level bikes, and will give you everything that you need to ride fast, even up hilly surfaces.

 When it comes to road bikes, the main brake system you will find is caliper brakes.
 This type of brake is found on the wheel, where it is centrally mounted.
 Caliper brakes fall under the rim brake family, and they are lightweight, affordable, easy to adjust, and simple to use.